smasongarrison/syllabi/MegaSyllabus.md

 * Could this situation have been prevented by starting earlier?
 * Would Professor Mason really want to know about this situation *right* now?
 * If you were in Professor Mason's shoes, would you consider this an emergency?

+## Recordings

+### Recording of Class Sessions.

+All or some in-person and synchronous classes may be recorded.
+Student images and voices may be captured in these recordings.
+Recordings will be available for viewing only by students enrolled in the class via Canvas or an alternative platform.
+The recordings are not available for download.
+No other recording, including by students, is permitted.

+### Recording Tails in our Synchronous Classes.

+Synchronous class recordings may include events that happen before class officially begins or after it officially ends.
+Students should take care to not discuss any confidential matters during these periods of time.

+### Access to Recordings.

+Students may access the class recordings made available to them solely for the purpose of participating in the course.
+The recordings may not be used by any person other than a student enrolled in the course or for any purpose other than to participate in the course.
+Students are prohibited from downloading or distributing any portion of the recordings for any purpose.
+Students should understand that technical problems or human error may prevent successful recording.

+### Copyright Notice.

+Students are advised that Wake Forest University faculty members hold the copyright in their course materials.
+The University and the faculty have legal rights in class recordings.

 <!--chapter:end:0105_communcation.Rmd-->